ALLesley/UV-Light-Timer/README.md

 BH1750 by Christopher Laws

 # Reason for this project
-I came up with this idea to figure out if sitting by a window could offer simular effects as being outside and eventually calcuate how much Vitamin D someone is getting in a length of time.
+I came up with this idea to figure out if sitting by a window could offer simular effects as being outside and eventually calcuate how much vitamin D someone is getting in a length of time.
 This project is a first step/proof of concept for determining if the person using this was outside, inside, or inside by a window, and how much UV they were exposed to.
 I felt this was important because the sun provides many necessary health benefits.